harshavardhan784/Drone-Security-Analyst-Agent/README.md

 ## 📜 License

-This project is proprietary and shared for evaluation only.
+This project is proprietary and shared for evaluation.